CLAT Exam > CLAT Notes > Legal Reasoning for CLAT > Law of Torts: Vicarious Liability

 Law of Torts: Vicarious Liability | Legal Reasoning for CLATThe master is not liable for the acts done by the independent contractor.

-• Example: For example, your driver is your servant as you can give directions to him as to how to drive the car but a taxi driver is an independent contractor as he has been told to drive till a certain place.
-You cannot order him as to how to drive his taxi.
+• Example: For example, your driver is your servant, as you can give directions to them on how to drive the car.
+However, a taxi driver is an independent contractor, as they have been instructed to drive to a certain place.
+You cannot tell him how to drive his taxi.
 There are two tests in distinguishing between a servant and an independent contractor:

 • Direction and Control test: Check whether the person who has to do a job receives directions from the master as to how to do the job.
 If yes, then he is a servant.
 If no, he is an independent contractor.